VAMDC/DocJavaTools/TAPValidator/source/gui_settings.rst

 		If for some reason TAP endpoint url reported in your service capabilities is inaccessible, you may specify it in this field.

-		**WARNING:** To make program work with this endpoint, you need to erase everything from "Capabilities endpoint" field.
+		**WARNING:** To make program work with this endpoint, you need to erase everything from the "Capabilities endpoint" field.

 	* TAP URL suffix
 		**EXPERT OPTION**
-		In this field you may modify TAP url suffix.
+		In this field you may modify TAP URL suffix.
 That is a part, defined by TAP-VAMDC service specification.
-		Default value should work, so don't change it unless specifically instructed by node software provider or revised standard specification.
+		Default value should work, so do mot change it unless specifically instructed by node software provider or revised standard specification.

 	* Input pretty-printing